jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-08-webassembly-loading-files.md

 This will generate `myfile.html`, `myfile.js` and `myfile.data`.
 The .data file contains all the files in `asset_dir/`, and is loaded by `myfile.js`

-Any file API calls made in `myfile.c` will work as if they had native access to the files stored under `asset_dir` - except they will operate on the preloaded copies of those files and not touch the original source files on the local files system
+Any file API calls made in `myfile.c` will work as if they had native access to the files stored under `asset_dir` - except they will operate on the preloaded copies of those files and not touch the original source files on the local file system

 To package using embedding: